FACET JOINT SYNDROME

 Joint injections with steroids

 Steroids can help reduce swelling and inflammation in the facet joint nerves.
-Corticosteroids and an analgesic-numbing agent are injected into the painful joint during this minimally invasive procedure.
+The minimally invasive procedure called a Facet Joint block injects corticosteroids and an analgesic-numbing agent into the painful joint.
 This can provide pain relief for several days to years.
 Steroid joint injections can help improve your condition when combined with physical therapy and exercise.
 The procedure can be repeated if necessary.

 Radiofrequency nerve ablation